miningwolf/docs/docs/wolfbuk/io/wolfscript/inventory/PlayerInventory.md

 Returns | Description
 --- | ---
-`int` | A HashMap containing the slot index, ItemStack pairs
+`int` | The slot index of the given materialId or -1 if not found

 ##### <a id='getitem'></a>public  function __getItem__(index)